COURSE REVIEW

 Some much more original designer came up with these things.

 Which doesn't mean that Brad Bell doesn't deserve credit for incorporating the granite outcroppings into Coyote Moon's layout.
 A lot of course architects might have shied away from these hulking blocks, seen them as an impediment to their vision.
-Bell, an obscure former PGA Tour pro turned neophyte designer, built holes around the giants, using them to full dramatic effect.
+Bell, a former PGA Tour pro turned neophyte designer, built holes around the giants, using them to full dramatic effect.

 "You wouldn't want to run into this thing in a dark alley," local golfer Larry Wilson quipped as he putted out on No. 7 with Hooligan's lurking over his shoulder.